ZoeDaBear/ZoeDaBear/README.md

-- 👋 Hi, I’m @ZoeDaBear
+- 👋 Hi, I’m Evan Higdon
 - 👀 I’m interested in ...
 A lot of things
 - 🌱 I’m currently learning ...
 Python Coding and Business Information Systems
 - 💞️ I’m looking to collaborate on ...
 Anything to get more practical experience in coding